This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 These providers offer different access levels and quality cloud hosting services through Cloudways partnerships.
 DigitalOcean, being the cheapest, offers an entry-level hosting plan for beginners and small business owners.

-Regarding flexibility in hosting pricing, Cloudways gives you more control over how and what you’re paying for.
+Regarding flexibility in hosting pricing, Cloudways gives you more control over what you’re paying for and how you’re paying for it.

-Unlike fixed hosting prices, regardless of resources used during the month, Cloudways offers a pay-as-you-go pricing model.
-In addition, you can choose to pay for resources used per hour or monthly.
+Unlike fixed hosting plans that cap resources, Cloudways offers a pay-as-you-go pricing model.
+You can choose to pay for resources used per hour or monthly.

-This allows you to only get invoices for the resources used during the month or hourly.
-You never get billed for what you did not use.
+This allows you to receive invoices only for the resources used during the month or on an hourly basis.
+You never billed for what you did not use.

-The DigitalOcean starting price is $11 monthly, with 25GB SSD-based storage and 1TB bandwidth.
+The DigitalOcean starting price is $11 per month, with 25GB SSD-based storage and 1TB of bandwidth.

-This price is the starting point; it is $14 monthly when you switch to Premium instead of the standard DigitalOcean server.
+This price is the starting point; it increases to $14 per month when you switch to Premium instead of the standard DigitalOcean server.

-Google Cloud’s starting price is $37.45 monthly, with 20GB storage and 2GB bandwidth.
-AWS gives you 2GB bandwidth and 20GB storage, and it costs $38.56 monthly for the starting plan.
+Google Cloud’s starting price is $37.45 per month, and it includes 20GB storage and 2GB bandwidth.
+AWS also offers 2GB of bandwidth and 20GB of storage, and the starting plan costs $38.56 per month.

-Cloudways offers over 15 hosting packages for Google Cloud and AWS and five hosting packages for its DigitalOcean server; you can check them on the pricing page.
+Cloudways offers over 15 hosting packages for Google Cloud and AWS, and five for its DigitalOcean servers; you can check them on the pricing page.

-If you need to test Cloudways before going in with your money, you can take the 3-day free trial offer, which gives you access to the DigitalOcean server.
+If you need to test Cloudways before investing, the 3-day free trial offer gives you access to the DigitalOcean server.
 Google Cloud and AWS servers are not available for the free trial offers.

 Customer Support Service

-I would argue both Cloudways and Namecheap offer excellent support services.
+I would argue that both Cloudways and Namecheap offer excellent support services.

 I have engaged with the customer departments several times, and both web hosts have done excellently.

-First, no unusual delay in response time, and the onsite support reps are friendly and supportive and always get my queries resolved.
+First, there was no unusual delay in response time, and the on-site support reps were friendly and supportive and always resolved my queries.

-Namecheap offers onsite 24/7/365 live chat and ticket support.
-You will always get a reply via your registered email.
-No phone support at the time of writing.
+Namecheap offers 24/7/365 live chat and ticket support onsite.
+You will always receive a reply via your registered email.
+At the time of writing, there is no phone support.

-While both platforms have done well regarding support service quality, Cloudways takes things to the next level by offering different support levels for user needs.
+While both platforms have done well in support service quality, Cloudways takes things to the next level by offering different support tiers to meet user needs.

 The standard support is sufficient for most Cloudways users.
 It offers 24/7/365 responsive support reps.

-Advanced support offers more services to users who need more than regular standard support services.
+Advanced support provides additional services for users who need more than the standard support.

-In addition to everything in the Standard supports, you can access application and customization supports.
-And receive timely alerts for Proactive monitoring to investigate issues quickly.
+In addition to everything in the Standard support, you can access application and customization support.
+You can also receive timely alerts for Proactive monitoring to investigate issues quickly.

-The Premium support addon is for mission-critical sites that need closer collaboration and partnership with Cloidways.
-It gives you access to everything in the Advanced, plus 24/7/365 access to a private Slack channel and phone support.
+The Premium support add-on is for mission-critical sites that need closer collaboration and partnership with Cloidways.
+It gives you access to everything in the Advanced package, plus 24/7/365 access to a private Slack channel and phone support.

 As you should expect, there is no free lunch.
-It costs money to provide the extra support.
+Providing the extra support costs money.
 Here are the extras you pay for the Advanced and Premium support.

 Who Should Use Namecheap or Cloudways

-If you’re starting with little to no experience in digital marketing and want to handle hosting yourself, Namecheap is your ideal web host.
+If you’re starting with little to no digital marketing experience and want to handle hosting yourself, Namecheap is your ideal web host.

-Also, if you have a limited budget for a hosting plan and need something more affordable without sacrificing hosting performance, you should try Namecheap.
-It could be the shared hosting or its managed WordPress product – EasyWP
+Also, if you have a limited budget for a hosting plan and need something more affordable without sacrificing performance, try Namecheap.
+You could choose its shared hosting or its managed WordPress product, EasyWP.

 Namecheap is more beginner-friendly, cheap, and suitable for low-traffic sites.

-Conversely, Cloudways is more suitable for growing websites with decent traffic and marketers with hosting management experience.
+Conversely, Cloudways is better suited for growing websites with moderate traffic and marketers with hosting management experience.

 Sure, most settings are hands-on, and you don’t need to get involved in server management if you don’t want to.
-However, the hosting features you get in Cloudways are still more geared towards intermediate and advanced users.
+However, Cloudways’ hosting features are still more geared towards intermediate and advanced users.

-Cloudways is the ideal option for agencies, web development companies, businesses, and individuals with growing needs for hosting platforms that allow them to focus on the business side rather than server management.
+Cloudways is the ideal option for agencies, web development companies, businesses, and individuals with growing hosting needs who want to focus on the business side rather than server management.

 It is the platform that lets you customize your hosting experience to suit your unique needs and access other industry services and tools.

 Consider Cloudways if you need a hosting platform that guarantees no downtime during sudden traffic spikes or viral launches.
-Hosting resources are automatically allocated during high-traffic times and downgrade when the honeymoon ends.
+Hosting resources are automatically allocated during high-traffic times and downgraded when the honeymoon ends.

 Conclusion

-I started using Namecheap as a beginner, then Cloudways, as you could guess, with more experience and knowledge, so I had sufficient knowledge of both platforms.
+As you can guess, I started with Namecheap as a beginner and then moved to Cloudways with more experience and knowledge, so I have sufficient knowledge of both platforms.

 After carefully comparing Namecheap vs Cloudways, including features, infrastructures, pricing, and support, and sharing my experience, it’s clear that Cloudways is the winner.

-Though Namecheap has some strong competing hosting features, it lacks advanced features, mechanisms, and flexibility in Cloudways.
+Though Namecheap offers some strong competing hosting features, it lacks the advanced features, mechanisms, and flexibility of Cloudways.

-Cloudways hosting is faster, provides more security features, and delivers high-performance hosting time than Namecheap.
+Cloudways hosting is faster, provides more security features, and delivers higher-performance hosting than Namecheap.